 Regularity is important for our health, including our mental health.
 Nobody likes walking around with a suffering belly.
 Yoga could be another piece to the puzzle to prevent unnecessary pain.

 At the end of a yoga class, there is such a feeling of complete calm and peace.
 After lying in savasana and allowing yourself to provide space for your body and mind to be in stillness, you’ll feel like a million bucks; all shiny and new because you have fully relaxed!

 Lastly, an underrated benefit of yoga, that is too often unspoken, is the truth that yoga bridges communities and enables people to form meaningful relationships.
 Yoga helps us to make new friends that enrich our lives.
 It is an amazing benefit for our overall health!

 Seniors reap tons of benefits from a yoga practice.
 Don’t let the fear of something new stop you from trying yoga.
 If anything, the allure of being able to remember next week’s meeting without a reminder should be enticing!

-If you’re afraid of not being able to do certain poses, don’t worry!
+If you’re afraid of not being able to do certain poses, don’t worry.
 You can modify most any pose to make it easier.
-You may also consider purchasing yoga straps, foam yoga blocks, bolsters, therapy balls, or yoga DVDs for beginners to help you with your practice.
+Just read the next section!

 Heather Horrell is a yoga teacher and perinatal professional who loves crafting and coffee.